THE DIVINE IMAGE : FOR MERCY HAS A HUMAN HEART

 EMPTY SHOP | durHAM

-Art exhibition at an exhibition venue Empty Shop in Durham to raise money for the Oxfam Syria Appeal, November 2014.
+Hannah's first exhibition was held in Empty Shop in Durham to raise money for the Oxfam Syria Appeal, November 2014.